Barre Seid: Philanthropy

 Many of Seid's donations have been made anonymously.
 Public donations are made through the Barbara and Barre Seid Foundation.
-His donation of Tripp Lite, worth $1.6 billion to the Marble Freedom Trust, a new conservative "dark money" group led by Leonard Leo, was called the largest single known contribution to a politically-focused nonprofit as of 2022.
+His donation of Tripp Lite, worth $1.6 billion, to the Marble Freedom Trust, a newly formed group led by Leonard Leo, was called the largest single known contribution to a politically-focused nonprofit as of 2022.
 He also gave at least $775 million in charitable donations between 1996 and 2018.

 Political

 Seid opposed the ban of DDT and funded activists and researchers who opposed the ban.
 Seid's giving reflects his belief that global warming is not the result of human emissions.
 According to ProPublica, Seid appears to have given $17 million to fund the distribution of the documentary film Obsession: Radical Islam's War Against the West during the 2008 presidential campaign.
 In 2008, the Clarion Fund sent out the film, on DVD, to 28 million houses and religious institutions.
 He has donated to the University of Chicago's Becker Friedman Institute for Economics and the Heartland Institute.

 In 2020, Seid donated all Tripp Lite stock to the newly created nonprofit group Marble Freedom Trust headed by Leonard Leo, a conservative legal activist.
 In March 2021, Marble Freedom Trust sold it to the Eaton Corporation for $1.65 billion.
 The donation was made anonymously, but Seid's identity was first confirmed by The New York Times based on public financial disclosures.
 The New York Times described the donation as "among the largest single contributions ever to a politically focused nonprofit."